Clifford Coulter

-Clifford Coulter was an American blues, R&B and jazz guitarist and keyboardist.
+Clifford Coulter (died August 16, 2021) was an American blues, R&B and jazz guitarist and keyboardist.

+Career

 He released three albums, 1970's East Side San Jose with Billy Ingram and Joe Provost on drums.
 (Impulse!
-Records), 1971's Do It Now: Worry About It Later (Impulse!
+Records), 1971's Do It Now!
+(Impulse!
 Records) and 1980's The Better Part of Me (Columbia Records).

-The latter record was produced by Bill Withers, and included contributions from Russ Kunkel, Ron E. Beck, and Jerry Perez, and is an Allmusic album pick.
+The latter record was produced by Bill Withers, and included contributions from Russ Kunkel, Ron E. Beck, and Jerry Perez, and is an AllMusic album pick.

+Coulter played the mellophonium on John Lee Hooker's 1973 album, Born in Mississippi, Raised Up in Tennessee.